White glaze silver brushed tea bowl by Okada Yu

 A tranquil atmosphere created by white and silver

-Attractions | Commentary |
+| Highlights | Commentary |

-Fluctuations in the three-way opening | The rim is gently wavy, creating three valleys, giving the sake a natural rhythm and creating a soft rhythm when you drink from it, both in your hand and when you look at it. |
+| Fluctuations in the three-way opening | The rim is gently wavy, creating three valleys, giving the cup a natural rhythm and creating a soft rhythm both in the hand and visually. |

-Silver brush strokes | The stroke that runs diagonally across the wall of the vessel resembles a willow leaf rustling in the wind or a shooting star cutting through the night sky.
-The contrast between white and silver highlights the vessel's appearance, changing depending on the viewing angle. |
+| Silver brush strokes | The diagonal stroke across the wall resembles a willow leaf rustling in the wind or a shooting star cutting through the night sky.
+The contrast of white and silver stands out, and the appearance changes depending on the angle from which you view it. |

-Modest elevation | The slightly low base creates a sense of stability, allowing the tea inside to be gently reflected.
+| Modest hill | The slightly lower base creates a sense of stability, allowing the tea inside to be gently reflected.
 The silver light and the tranquility of the white glaze combine to add a cool, lingering feeling to the tea ceremony. |

 How to enjoy a tea ceremony